mbrinkmeier/abbozza-arduino/README.md

 ## How to build

-**abbozza-arduino** is a Netbeans Project.
+**abbozza-arduino** is a Netbeans/Ant project.

 ### Manual build

 #### Preparations
 Prepare a directory which may hold all required projects.
-In addition `ant`, and Java Developement Kit ( at least JDK 8) need to be installed.
+In addition `ant`, and Java Developement Kit (at least JDK 8) need to be installed.
 In addition the [Arduino IDE](http://arduino.cc) needs to be installed.

 #### 1st Step